How to Schedule a Church Service: Step-by-Step Guide

 Frequently Asked Questions (FAQ)

-How many songs should I include in the worship set?
+How many songs should a church worship set include?

 What if the Holy Spirit leads differently than the plan?